radiantlogic-v8/documentation-new/documentation/deployment/deployment-topics.md

 >Site-to-Site VPN or VPC Peering can be alternatives to using the Secure Data Connector.
 Speak with your Radiant Logic Solution Consultant about these options.

 ![An image showing ](Media/Image7.26.jpg)

-Figure 7.2: Secure Data Connector for Accessing Data Sources in a Different Network

 ### Inter-cluster Replication for RadiantOne Directory Stores